pik3d/19en/README.md

 encapsulates the starting configuration of the JAVA machine.

 The user does not encounter JAVA anywhere.
 It doesn't even need to be installed.
-It is enought to expand the JAVA installation archive in some folder.
+It is enought to unpack the JAVA installation archive in some folder.
-Launchers find out its position through an environment variable.
+Launchers find out its location through an environment variable.

 The framework has simple tools for creating a new command in JAVA.
 Additional commands can be implemented in any other convenient algorithmic language.

 In a simple case, the processing program is a script ( .bat or .cmd).
-From command to command, data is transferred in the form of ###-format files or by means of "pipe"(this saves time and disk space).
+From command to command, data is transferred in the form of ###-format files or by means of "pipe"( this saves time and disk space ).

 The framework can be installed on Windows 7, 10.
 Version 19.3 is compiled with JAVA-19 using javaFX .